 LESSON 1: Fundamental Operations with Git#

-Lecture notes on the fundamental local operations with Git.
+Lecture notes on the fundamental operations with Git.
 A hands-on lesson for introducing version control, tracking changes, and the tracking history.
-These notes contains the following pointers for the instructor:

 Instructor’s Note